Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Results

-We also collect the answer accuracy ratings for the ExAG games using an independent AMT study.
-The workers were required to rate the answer for the question asked to the GT image as either ``correct'', ``somewhat correct'' or ``completely wrong''.
-We analyzed the game performance as a function of average VQA answer correctness in a game for game plays with explanations rated as mostly ``correct'' (average rating above \textit{indifferent}) and without explanations.
+As noted before, we observed that correct explanations do not necessarily help game performance.
+Further examination indicates that game performance is indeed influenced by the combined effect of the correctness of explanations and machine-generated answers.
+We collect the answer correctness ratings for the ExAG games through an independent AMT experiment.
+The workers were required to rate the answer for a given question and image pair as either ``correct'', ``somewhat correct'' or ``completely wrong''.
+We analyzed the game performance with varying average VQA answer correctness in game rounds with at least one correct (above \textit{indifferent}) explanation and without.

-Interestingly, we see that having at least one correct explanation significantly helps in games where the VQA answers are mostly incorrect as shown in Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}.
-This effect was observed only when the attention and related QA explanations were used together, and was not observed for attention-alone and related QA-alone explanations. \arijit{We also didn't see any significant improvement in performance when explanations were mostly ``incorrect'' (average rating below \textit{indifferent}) for mostly incorrect answer games.
-Moreover, we observed a significant lack of single question incorrect answer games when played with explanations as compared to no explanation games.
-This seems to suggest that explanations helped workers realize the answer may be wrong and encouraged them to ask more questions.
-However, it was the correct explanation that helped them fish out the correct answer among the mostly incorrect answers in the game.} \giedrius{As expected, Without explanations (red line of Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}), game performance degraded as VQA answers got less accurate, suggesting that a player had no way of telling if an answer is wrong or correct without having the benefit of inspecting both types of explanations.}
+As displayed in Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}, we see that having at least a few correct explanations (black line), interestingly, helps user performance significantly ($p=0.013$, $95\%$ confidence) in games where the VQA answers are mostly wrong as compared to no-explanation games (red line).
+This suggests that having explanations helped workers in identifying potentially incorrect answers which motivates them to ask clarification questions, a few of which could have had correct answers with correct explanations that the users could pick out. \giedrius{As expected, without explanations (red line of Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}), game performance degraded as VQA answers got less accurate, suggesting that a player had no way of telling if an answer was correct or not without explanations.}

+An qualitative run of ExAG is shown in Figure \ref{fig:WithExplPlay}.
+RelQAs explanations suggest that the VQA also understandably sees a `toilet' in the fifth image.
+This prevents the user from selecting the obvious fourth image choice straight away and prompts him/her to further ask questions like ``is there sink?'', eventually resulting in him/her selecting the correct secret image.